Find Your Path and Learn the Ropes

 Build Your Skills

-Sign up to be a tutor (at CSAS) in classes in which you’ve excelled and earn extra cash.
+Sign up to be a tutor in classes in which you’ve excelled and earn extra cash.
 Helping others is a great way to keep your skills fresh.

 Continue to Improve

-Visit the Center for Student Academic Success (CSAS) for help refining your study skills, test taking strategies, or note-taking techniques.
+Visit the Student Access for help refining your study skills, test taking strategies, or note-taking techniques.